jundalisay/superb/content/en/maharlika/laws/epira/chapter-8.md

 withhold the remittance of the royalty payment to the host community concerned pending completion of the investigation.
 The unremitted funds shall be deposited in a government bank under a trust fund.

-SEC.
-67. NAPOCOR Offer of Transition Supply Contracts. – Within six (6) months from the effectivity of this Act, NAPOCOR shall file with the ERC for its approval a transition supply contract duly negotiated with the distribution utilities containing the terms and conditions of supply and a corresponding schedule of rates, consistent with the provisions hereof, including adjustments and/or indexation formulas which shall apply to the term of such contracts.
-The term of the transition supply contracts shall not extend beyond one

-(1) year from the introduction of open access.
+## SEC.
+67. NAPOCOR Offer of Transition Supply Contracts

+Within six (6) months from the effectivity of this Act, NAPOCOR shall file with the ERC for its approval a transition supply contract duly negotiated with the distribution utilities containing the terms and conditions of supply and a corresponding schedule of rates, consistent with the provisions hereof, including adjustments and/or indexation formulas which shall apply to the term of such contracts.
+The term of the transition supply contracts shall not extend beyond 1 year from the introduction of open access.
 Such contracts shall be based on the projected demand of such utilities less any of their currently committed quantities under eligible IPP contracts as defined in Section 33 hereof: Provided, That the total generation capacity of such signed transition supply contracts shall not exceed the level of NAPOCOR owned, controlled or committed capacity as of the effectivity of this Act.

 Such transition supply contracts shall be assignable to the NAPOCOR successor generating companies.
 Within six (6) months from the date of submission of the transition supply contract by NAPOCOR, the ERC shall notify NAPOCOR of their approval of the rates contained therein.

 The ERC shall maintain a record of the contract terms and rates offered by NAPOCOR.

 Likewise, the ERC shall update monthly, the rates using the appropriate adjustment and/or indexation formula.
 Notwithstanding the provisions of Section 25 hereof, the rates charged by a distribution utility for the generation component of the supply of electricity in their distribution retail supply rate shall, for the term of the transition supply contracts, not exceed the transition supply contract rates, as updated monthly.